 Get High-Tech Experience

-In FLCC's Instrumentation and Control Technologies degree program, you'll complete a paid co-op at an area high-tech business.
-You'll have the option of completing your co-op during your first year in the program.
-Often, students have obtained employment with area high-tech businesses while completing remaining freshman and sophomore courses.
+In FLCC's Instrumentation and Control Technologies degree program, you'll complete a paid co-op at an area business.
+It is quite common for students to be offer jobs while still completing freshman and sophomore coursework.

 The Co-op Experience